MufeedKcp/Real-Time-Crypto-Ingestion-Pipeline/README.md

 - Data Transformation The "Silver" Layer.
 - Dockerization.
 - Real-time Dashboard.
-- Automated Scheduling using Airflow or a simple Cron job for 24/7 data collection.
+- Automated Scheduling using Airflow.
 - Integrating a notification system  (Email) to alert, if the API fails.

 ---